Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Simulation Setup

-\textbf{Experimental Setup:} We construct a microphone array comprising seven cross-shaped sub-arrays in a circular constellation, each consisting of four omni-directional microphones, to implement the burst sampling strategy.
-The distance between the microphones in each arm of the cross is $2d$, and the radius w.r.t. the center of the constellation is $r$.
+\textbf{Experimental Setup:} To implement the burst sampling strategy, we construct a microphone array with seven cross-shaped sub-arrays in a circular constellation, each consisting of four omnidirectional microphones.
+The distance between the microphones in each arm of the cross is $2\ell$, and the radius w.r.t.~the constellation's center is $r$.
 For a relatively small radius, this circular array accurately simulates a Gaussian neighborhood sampled in the latent domain, as the burst sampling strategy requires.
+Practically, $\ell$ might be larger than $r$, resulting in overlapping crosses of microphones (see Fig.~\ref{fig:setting}).

 Consider a room of dimensions $[6,6,2.4]$~m.
-Define a \ac{RoI} within the room of size $4$x$4$~m, which is symmetrically positioned around the center of the room, $0.2$~m above the room's floor.
-This setup alleviates strong reflections from the room facets.
-The microphone array is free to move on a grid with a spatial resolution of $56$ samples along each dimension, yielding a total of $N=3136$ bursts, with a spacing of $7.27$~cm between the centers of neighboring bursts.
-Additionally, two omni-directional sound sources are placed at $[x,y,z]=[2,3,1.7]$~m and $[x,y,z]=[4,3,1.7]$~m, lying $1.5$~m above the sampling-grid plane.
+Define a \ac{RoI} within the room of size $4\times4$~m, which is symmetrically positioned around the center of the room, $0.2$~m above the room's floor.
+The following simulation will be divided into two parts: a learning phase and a test phase.
+In the learning phase, the microphone array is free to move only on a grid with a spatial resolution of $56$ samples along each dimension, yielding a total of $N=3136$ bursts for training and validation, with a spacing of $7.27$~cm between the centers of neighboring bursts.
+In the test phase, we allow the device to travel in the same confined region but not necessarily on the grid.
+The test set includes 750 bursts from random locations in the \ac{RoI}.
+Two omni-directional sound sources are placed at $[x,y,z]=[2,3,1.7]$~m and $[x,y,z]=[4,3,1.7]$~m, lying $1.5$~m above the sampling-grid plane.
+Note that the positions of the sound sources are unknown to the algorithm.
 The height of the sound sources above the sampling plane is vital due to simple geometric considerations.
-It allows phase accumulation between received signals in all directions relative to the sources.
+It allows phase accumulation between received signals relative to the sources in all directions.
 In addition, it became apparent by a series of experiments that using only a single emitting source may produce heavily deformed embeddings at the edges far from the source.
 For that reason, we used two sources in the simulations.
-A top-view visualization of the sampling constellation is shown in Figure~\ref{fig:setting}.
 Note that the sound sources are not simultaneously active, thus allowing for the estimation of the individual \acp{RTF}.
+A top-view visualization of the sampling constellation is shown in Fig.~\ref{fig:setting}.